 If the business unit sees potential, it’s prepared for release to our customers.
 What ideas have launched?

 Not all TIP ideas reach the public.
 Those that don’t, often stay with our people and help them build the next big thing.
-For 10 years, TIP has helped teams across the globe drive innovation at AT&T. We can’t wait to see what they come up with next.Explore Careers
+For over 10 years, TIP has helped teams across the globe drive innovation at AT&T. We can’t wait to see what they come up with next.Explore Careers